MartinThoma/MartinThoma.github.io/_posts/2011-09-24-python-check-wiki-references-for-citation-template.md

 - RegEx
 featured_image: 2011/09/Python-Logo.png
 ---
 Wikipedia articles are full of references.
 Those references should be formatted the same way.
 It is much easier to use a template for citations than trying to guess the right way how to cite.
-Unfortunately most wikipedia users don't know the <a href="http://en.wikipedia.org/wiki/Template:Citation" title="Template:Citation">Template:Citation</a>.
+Unfortunately most Wikipedia users don't know the <a href="http://en.wikipedia.org/wiki/Template:Citation" title="Template:Citation">Template:Citation</a>.

 So I try to fix all manual styled citations when I edit an article.
 Doing this manually is quite time intensive.
 This is the reason why I wrote a little Python-script.